Concepts

 Theme

-You can't create a site without a theme.
+You cannot create a site without a theme.

 The MIT version of Maglev comes with a single theme and it's not possible to add another theme.